So many recipes for Christmas cake just say, 'line the tin' so here's my super-detailed, idiot's guide to how to line a Christmas cake tin.

-A quick call to my mum (you're never too old to call your mum for help, right?) and she arrived to show JD and I what to do.
+A quick call to my mum (you're never too old to call your mum for help) and she arrived to show us what to do.

 What you'll need

-- Silicon paper (lining paper)
+- Baking paper

-- A loose bottomed cake tin
+- A medium loose-bottomed cake tin

 - Butter (to grease)

-- A felt tip / pencil
+- Pen / pencil

 Make the inner lining - base

-- Place the cake tin base on top of both sheets and draw round it
+Pop out the base of the cake tin.
+Place the cake tin base on top of the baking paper and draw around it twice.

-Cut out both layers together and set the two circles aside
+Cut out both circles and set aside.

 Make the inner lining - sides

-- Use the string to measure the tin circumference
+Use the string to measure out a length of baking paper.

 Fit the inner lining